Lancial/PoseControlGame/README.md

-This will be a simple game that is controlled by users' poses.
+This is a simple game that is controlled by users' poses.

 We use Microsoft Kinect and ANN to classify skeleton data into different categories of poses

+I was lazy so I didn't update this